-Measure Class: Other Measure Type: Outcome Measure Frequency: Annual Preferred Trend: Up Measure Baseline Value: Date: Measure Baseline Description: new baseline, does it not have a history Measure Target Value: 90 Date: 6/30/2010
+Measure Class:

+Other

+Measure Type:

+Outcome

+Measure Frequency:

+Annual

+Preferred Trend:

+Up

+Measure Baseline Value:

+100

+Date:

+6/30/2009

+Measure Target Value:

+90

+Date:

+6/30/2012

 Data Source and Calculation: Agencies and employees respond annually to DHRM surveys, and provide feedback upon the completion of training with a DHRM course evaluation.
 Customer satisfaction surveys use a Likert scal of 1 to 6, with 6 as the highest score.
 Percentage of favorable ratings represents number of ratings 5 and 6 divided by total number of responses.
-The previous measure of 90% favorable ratings of 4, 5 and 6 divided by total number of responses was achieved in FY07 with 100% rating.